What is a sensitive period in Montessori?

 Weaning (6 months)

 Please note that the word “weaning” does not mean stopping breastmilk or formula.
-It means that foods are introduced as a compliment to the baby’s diet; a step toward what western culture has termed “weaning”.
+It means that foods are introduced as a complement to the baby’s diet; a step toward what western culture has termed “weaning”.

 Movement (0-12 months)